magicsandbox-ai/magicsandbox/packages/js/test/README.md

 This command will:

-- Run `npx playwright install` to ensure the Playwright browsers used for testing are installed and updated
+- Run `npx playwright install` to ensure the Playwright browsers used for testing are installed
-- Start the `@magicsandbox.ai/dev` development server for MyApp
+- Start the `@magicsandbox.ai/dev` development server for MyApp if it's not already running
-- If you haven't already, create a playwright.config.js file in MyApp/tests for you
+- If you haven't already, create a playwright.config.js file in MyApp/tests for you.
+See [Configuration](#configuration) for details.
 - Run the tests in MyApp/tests

 Any additional arguments are passed to [the Playwright CLI](https://playwright.dev/docs/test-cli):

 `npx magicsandbox test MyApp --ui`

-## Writing tests
+## Writing Tests

 See the [Playwright docs](https://playwright.dev/docs/writing-tests) for details on writing tests.

-`@magicsandbox.ai/test` extends Playwright's `test` function by:
+`@magicsandbox.ai/test` extends Playwright's `test` function by adding an `app` fixture.
+When you use the `app` fixture, `@magicsandbox.ai/test` handles:

-- Handling authentication using your API key
+- Authentication using your API key
-- Adding an `app` fixture.
+- Loading the correct URL and waiting for the dev server to build the app
+- Selecting the correct nested iframe to use as the `app` fixture

-Your App executes in a (nested) iframe, so by using the `app` fixture, you don't have to worry about selecting the correct element. `app` is a Playwright [Frame](https://playwright.dev/docs/api/class-frame) object.
+`app` is a Playwright [Frame](https://playwright.dev/docs/api/class-frame) object.

 Here's an example test: